egedemirtas/java-ocp/README.md

 ## Destroying Objects
 - All Java objects are stored in your program memory’s heap.
-- ***Garbage collection*** refers to the process of automatically freeing memory on the heap by deleting objects that are eligible for garbage collection
+- ***Garbage collection*** Refers to the process of automatically freeing memory on the heap by deleting objects that are eligible for garbage collection
-- ***eligible for garbage collection*** refers to an object’s state of no longer being accessible in a program.
+- ***eligible for garbage collection*** Refers to an object’s state of no longer being accessible in a program.
-- eligible for garbage collection does'nt mean the object will be immediately garbage collected.
+- Eligible for garbage collection doesn't mean the object will be immediately garbage collected.

 ### Calling `System.gc()`
 - What is the System.gc() command guaranteed to do?
 Nothing, actually.
 It merely suggests that the JVM kick off garbage collection.
 Nothing is guaranteed.